John Massey (poet): Anagrams in Pearl

-Though no one is sure that John Massey was the author of Pearl and Sir Gawain and the Green Knight, scholars contend that Massey was the author and used hidden messages to credit himself.
+Though no one is sure that Massey was the author of Pearl and Sir Gawain and the Green Knight, scholars contend that Massey was the author and used hidden messages to credit himself.

-One example of this can be found by looking at repetitions in the stanzas of the poem, Pearl.
+One example of this can be found by looking at repetitions in the stanzas of the poem, Pearl:

-“Since there are twenty sections in Pearl joined by linking words, we should expect 20 link-words.
+Since there are twenty sections in Pearl joined by linking words, we should expect 20 link-words.
 But this is not the case.
 There are only 18: more is used twice, in sections 3 and 10; and ryჳt, the last word of the section 12, has no link with section 13.
-Through this anomaly, attention is called to 12, the number of the broken-link stanza-group, and to 18, the number of lunk-words joining the stanza-groups together.”
+Through this anomaly, attention is called to 12, the number of the broken-link stanza-group, and to 18, the number of lunk-words joining the stanza-groups together.

+In the Latin alphabet as in use in English at that time, the 12th letter was M, and the 18th T, as I and J were seen as one, as well as U and V. This lends credence to the idea that the poet was a Thomas Massey, as in the margins of St. Erkenwald.

-John Of Lancaster
+John of Lancaster

-Clifford Peterson has argued that John Massey may have been a member of the household of John of Lancaster, son of King Henry IV.
-If John Massey is the author of the Pearl, this means he would have had to be alive in the late end of the fourteenth century.
+Clifford Peterson has argued that Massey may have been a member of the household of John of Lancaster, son of King Henry IV.
+If Massey is the author of the Pearl, this means he would have had to be alive in the late end of the fourteenth century.
 John Massey of Cotton, a retainer in the house of Lancaster, may be the same J. Massey whose anagrams have been found in the Pearl and St. Erkenwald.